 So far, the optimal share of vaccines given to on-site workers is calculated for different combinations of arbitrary task-specific infection probabilities.
-Since these parameters are difficult to match with real observations the model is not eligible to make specific proposals on the value of v_s/V for any country.
-This would not make much sense anyway, because β_r and β_s may vary depending on the phases of the pandemic and the protective measures imposed.
+Since these parameters are difficult to match with real-life observations, the model cannot be used to make specific proposals on the value of $v_s/V$ for any country.
+This would not make much sense anyway, because $\beta_r$ and $\beta_s$ may vary depending on the phases of the pandemic and the protective measures imposed.
 However, previous figures can be used to provide a crude measure that informs us about the need to vaccinate on-site workers in general.

-Finally, to get a better resolution on the role of teleworkability in optimal vaccine allocation, we calculate the proportion of β_s and β_r infection risk combinations where $\nu_s/V = 1$.
+Finally, to get a better resolution on the role of teleworkability in optimal vaccine allocation, we calculate the proportion of $\beta_s$ and $\beta_r$ infection risk combinations where $v_s/V = 1$ .
 This measure captures the proportion of epidemiological scenarios when the optimal vaccine allocation strategies strongly prefer on-site workers over remote workers.
 These proportions are calculated for each industry and for the tradable sector as a whole.